-This page was again modified May 21, 2015 to reflect an new nesting for TA 1045 as a basal varanid.
+This page was again modified March 17, 2018 to reflect an new nesting for Ascendonanus as a basal iguanid.

 Rößler et al. (2012) just published an account of an Early Permian ecosystem preserved by explosive volcanism.
-Among the illustrated creatures was a single, reptile (Fig. 1, TA1045) approximately 14 cm snout to vent.
-Despite its apparent similarity to a varanid, it was not immediately apparent what sort of reptile this was to Rößler et al. TA 1045 was included in the large reptile tree and it indeed nested with basal varanids.
+Among the illustrated creatures was a single, reptile (Fig. 1, TA1045, now Ascendonanus) approximately 14 cm snout to vent.
+Despite its apparent similarity to an iguanid, it was not immediately apparent what sort of reptile this was to Rößler et al. TA 1045 was included in the large reptile tree and it indeed nested with basal iguanids.

-Using DGS to tease out the details, then adding this taxon to the large reptile tree nests TA1045 as a sister to Estesia, an extinct varanid, and Bahndwivici, a basal varanoid.
-And that makes it the oldest known ancestor of living lizards.
+Using DGS to tease out the details, then adding this taxon to the large reptile tree nests TA1045 as a sister to Liushusaurus an extinct iguanid.
+And that makes Ascendonanus the oldest known squamate.

 Flesh and a complete series of belly scales wider than the ribcage make the vulcanized reptile even more interesting, despite the lack of good preservation of the feet and hands.

 Chronology – This is Where it Gets REALLY Exciting!!